Dynamic Range Majority Data Structures: Dynamic Arrays

-We maintain our data structure $D$ from Theorem~\ref{thm:dyn-1d-alpha-maj-ints} on the integer key set $P$.
-Each time a key $p$ in $P$ is changed to key $p'$, we must delete $p$ from $D$, and then insert $p'$ into $D$.
-If an insertion or deletion into our dynamic array changes $k$ keys in the mapping, it will require $O((k\lg n) /\alpha)$ amortized time to change these values in $D$.
-We note that a \textsc{Modify} operation corresponds to one deletion and one insertion into $D$, requiring $O((\lg n) /\alpha)$ time.
+\begin{proof} We maintain our data structure $\Tree$ from Theorem~\ref{thm:dyn-1d-alpha-maj-ints} on the integer key set $\PointSet$.
+Each time a key $p$ in $\PointSet$ is changed to key $p'$, we must delete $p$ from $\Tree$, and then insert $p'$ into $\Tree$.
+If an insertion or deletion into our dynamic array changes $\ell$ keys in the mapping, it will require $O((\ell\lg n) /\alpha)$ amortized time to change these values in $\Tree$.
+We note that a \textsc{Modify} operation corresponds to one deletion and one insertion into $\Tree$, requiring $O((\lg n) /\alpha)$ time.

 We apply the \emph{dynamic reduction to extended rank space} technique~\cite{Nekrich2007}, which maps the positions in $A$ to integers in the bounded universe $[1..O(n^3)]$.
-This mapping requires $O(\lg^2n/\lg\lg n)$ amortized time for insertions, and $O(1)$ amortized time for deletions.
-These time bounds also bound the number of key changes for insertion and deletion (in the amortized sense), leading to Theorem~\ref{thm:dyn-array}.
+This mapping requires $O((\lg^2n)/\lg\lg n)$ amortized time for insertions, and $O(1)$ amortized time for deletions.
+These time bounds also bound the number of key changes for insertion and deletion (in the amortized sense), completing the proof. \end{proof}